kurtnitsch/Crisp/Crisp-skc/Docs/crisp_whitepaper_v1.3.md

 The future of Crisp is collaborative.

-Discord: [Hypothetical Discord Link] — Ask questions, share your creations, find collaborators.
+— Ask questions, share your creations, find collaborators.

 GitHub: Found a bug?
 Have a feature idea?
 Open an issue or submit a pull request.